Space Needle

 Observation tower in Seattle, Washington, U.S.

 The Space Needle is an observation tower in Seattle, Washington, United States.
 Considered to be an icon of the city, it has been designated a Seattle landmark.
-Located in the Lower Queen Anne neighborhood, it was built in the Seattle Center for the 1962 World's Fair, which drew more than 2.3 million visitors.
+Located at 400 Broad Street in the Lower Queen Anne neighborhood, it was built in the Seattle Center for the 1962 World's Fair, which drew more than 2.3 million visitors.

-At 605 ft high, the Space Needle was once the tallest structure west of the Mississippi River in the United States.
+At 605 ft high, the Space Needle was once the tallest building west of the Mississippi River in the United States.
 The tower is 138 ft wide, weighs 9550 ST, and is built to withstand winds of up to 200 mph and earthquakes of up to 9.0 magnitude, as strong as the 1700 Cascadia earthquake.

 Elevators take visitors to an observation deck 520 ft above ground in 41 seconds, which offers panoramic views of the downtown Seattle skyline, the Olympic and Cascade Mountains, Mount Rainier, Mount Baker, Elliott Bay, and various islands in Puget Sound.
 On April 19, 1999, the city's Landmarks Preservation Board designated the tower a historic landmark.